All I needed was milk..

 I had my daughter at the “average age” that most women have children.
 But this time having a baby was different.
 I am with a man who doesn’t abuse me, I am loved, I am stable, I am secure, I am married, I am safe and I am happy.

 My life is totally different compared to ten years ago when I had my super easy son.

-But my daughter is far from easy, she has been slow with most of her developmental milestones, she has never been a good sleeper, she is everything but easy.
+But nothing could prepare me for my daughter.
+My daughter is far from easy, she has been slow with most of her developmental milestones, she has never been a good sleeper, she has such a great personality already but she has been everything but easy.
 She wasn’t talking by age of two and it turned out that she was not able to hear as well as she should be.
-So she had ear and nose surgery around four months ago to help her hear better.
-I believe that this has helped, and her tantrums of frustration due to lack of communication are less of a 24/7 occurrence and more of a five times a day occurrence now.
+She had ear and nose surgery to help her hear better.
+I believe that this has helped as her tantrums of frustration due to lack of communication are less of a 24/7 occurrence and more of a five times a day occurrence now.